Home About Dr.Mazumdar Terms and Conditions Site Map

 • On Examination: Localised pain may be present over the uterus at the site of implantation of the placenta.
 The uterus otherwise feels normal in size and on palpation.

 The fetus is usually healthy.
-The foetal heart beat is normally heard.
+The foetal heart beat is normal.

 Concealed Placental Abruption